 Our products and services transform the in-cabin experience for passengers by delivering ground-breaking in-flight internet connectivity, an array of digital entertainment solutions and portal-based services, including e-commerce and destination-based services.
 We enable our commercial airline partners to differentiate their service offerings, increase passenger satisfaction and unlock new revenue streams.
 We provide our business aviation customers with a suite of in-flight internet connectivity and other voice, data and entertainment products and services.
-In addition, through our operations-oriented communications services, we plan to provide commercial airlines and business aircraft operators with the ability to use applications that provide real-time operational efficiencies.
+In addition, through our operations-oriented communications services, we provide commercial airlines and business aircraft operators the ability to use applications that improve the passenger experience and achieve operational efficiencies.

-We provide our connectivity services on more than 1,800 commercial aircraft operated by nine of the ten North American airlines that currently provide internet connectivity to their passengers, and we provide connectivity, voice and other services to more than 5,600 business aircraft.
-Our video on demand product, Gogo Vision, is currently installed on more than 275 aircraft, and we currently plan to install more than 1,250 additional commercial aircraft by the end of 2013.
+We provide our connectivity services on more than 1,900 commercial aircraft operated by nine of the ten North American airlines that currently provide internet connectivity to their passengers, and we provide connectivity, voice and other services to more than 5,750 business aircraft.
+Our video on demand product, Gogo Vision, is currently installed on more than 650 aircraft, and we currently plan to install approximately 900 additional commercial aircraft by the end of 2013.
 This unmatched scale, along with two decades of operational experience and technological expertise, allows us to provide high quality customized aviation communications solutions to a full range of aircraft sizes and types through our proprietary air-to-ground, or ATG, network, leading satellite technologies and our airborne communications systems.